Those $29 iPhone Battery Replacements Are Taking Months — And People Are Mad

 Replacements for the smaller iPhone 6 battery don’t appear to be as backlogged.

-A technician at Core Care, an authorized service provider in Sacramento, CA, said the estimated availability for iPhone 6 and iPhone 7 replacement batteries are “about 10 days” and needed to be ordered from Apple by Core Care .
+A technician at Core Care, an authorized service provider in Sacramento, CA, said the estimated availability for iPhone 6 and iPhone 7 replacement batteries are “about 10 days” and needed to be ordered from Apple by Core Care.

 However, Martin Lieberman from the Boston area, who had a Jan.
 6 Genius Bar appointment, has not received an update regarding iPhone 6 battery availability.
 “They started a work order and said, ‘We’ll get in touch with you when we get it in.’
 That was two weeks ago, and I have not heard anything from them,” he told BuzzFeed News.